Cait Sith (Final Fantasy): Design

 In a change from previous entries in the Final Fantasy series, the development team worked off of Nomura's character designs directly.
-Standing 100 cm (3 ft 4 in) tall, Cait Sith resembles a bipedal tuxedo cat with gray fur, having a white belly, tail tip, paws, and a patch in an upward-pointing triangle pattern on his face.
+Standing tall, Cait Sith resembles a bipedal tuxedo cat with gray fur, having a white belly, tail tip, paws, and a patch in an upward-pointing triangle pattern on his face.
 His outfit consists of a pair of boots, white gloves, a red cape, and a crown atop his head, while his eyes are always in a closed state.
 The other half of its body is a large fat moogle, and while its height is not stated it stands significantly taller and wider than Cait Sith.
 It appears as a rotound, white bipedal furry creature, which two bat wings protruding from its back and a wide mouth with two tusks protruding from its lower jaw.
 Reeve meanwhile stands 180 cm (5 ft 11 in) tall, and has long black hair slicked back and a trimmed beard, wearing a blue suit with a red tie.

 The character model was reimagined by Masaaki Kazeno for Final Fantasy VII Remake.
 Kazeno aimed for cuteness in his design and unveiled it at a meeting during Remakes development, only to be surprised when he was informed Cait Sith was not going to be a playable character until the next title, Final Fantasy VII Rebirth.
 His height was shortened as of Rebirth, now standing 80 cm (2 ft 8 in) tall.
 Reeve meanwhile was redesigned by artist Roberto Ferrari for the games, given a black pinstripe suit, which Ferrari felt made him look "suave".